 Frequent Trains from Venice Santa Lucia to Bologna Centrale

-Trenitalia's high-speed Alta Velocità (AV) trains cover the 97-mile (156-km) distance from Bologna Centrale to Venezia Santa Lucia (sometimes abbreviated to Venezia S. Lucia) in about an hour and a half.
+The high-speed train covers the 97-mile (156-km) distance from Bologna Centrale to Venezia Santa Lucia (sometimes abbreviated to Venezia S. Lucia) in about an hour and a half.
 It's a direct train, and tickets cost $10-22.
 There are dozens of trains per day, which should tell you how popular this itinerary is!

 Italo trains connect Bologna Centrale and Venezia Santa Lucia, too.
 This trip clocks in a bit faster, at an hour and 15 minutes.
 Italo trains stop at Padua and Venezia Mestre (the mainland station) before arriving at Venice Santa Lucia.

 Direct Trains from Bologna to Venice